Loading figure…

 “50% clean and carbon free electricity by 2030.
 (Mar 2016)”

-Why: The appropriations act may include various immigration-related provisions, but without specific details on its impact on legalizing DREAMers or increasing visa caps, the alignment with the stated position is unclear.
+Why: The motion to recommit could have aimed to change the bill's provisions, but without specific details on its content, the relationship to the stated position is unclear.

 View source →May 29, 2026 · Congress.gov